Rabies in cats: A comprehensive guide

 1. Fatal outcome:

-• The prognosis for a cat that has experienced the symptoms of rabies is extremely poor, with an almost 100% fatal outcome.
+• The prognosis for a cat that has developed symptoms of rabies is extremely poor, with an almost 100% fatal outcome.

 2. Rapid deterioration:

-• After symptoms appear, the cat's condition deteriorates very quickly and death usually occurs within a few days.
+• After the onset of symptoms, the cat's condition deteriorates very rapidly, and death usually occurs within a few days.

 Prevention